b.SAFE Reenactment Workshops: transforming safety culture through storytelling

 Emotional resilience – making health and safety personal

-‘All My Sons’ is a play by Arthur Miller.
-I never see it without thinking of a comment made by a participant on one of our reenactment workshops.
+‘All My Sons’, a play by Arthur Miller, is about greed and human weakness under pressure.
+A cracked cylinder head and a difficult decision leads to many deaths, including that of a son.
+It makes me think of a comment made by a participant on one of our reenactment workshops.
 He’d been involved in an incident which though serious could have been much more so.
 Now, before putting anyone to work, he asks himself, ‘would I put my son to work in this situation?’
 Safety had become deeply personal to him.

 Everyone is someone’s son or daughter